 The subscription economy has changed behaviors.
-The subscription economy impacts our personal and professional worlds in profound ways.
+And it impacts our personal and professional worlds in profound ways.
 From beauty products and clothes to food, music, and razors, there is a service to subscribe to almost anything in our personal lives.
-Subscriptions do not stop in the professional world either.

 These trends are creating a number of common challenges in the enterprise, including:

 - Lack of visibility for all technology purchases.
 Without one system or process, it is impossible to track all technology in use.

 - Increased security risk.
 Without knowledge of all technology in use, there is an unknown risk with each application.